MohitVellore/UFC-Fight-Forecast-Predicting-Winners-Methods-and-Rounds-/README.md

 - Develop live data visualization tools to display predictions and analysis in real-time.
 - Ensure the system can handle real-time data flow and visualization during live events.

+## Contributors
+This project is a collaborative effort.
+The team is as follows:
+- Lewis Newnham
+- Mohit Raj Vellore